Camp Ramah in Wisconsin: Sports (ספורט)

 Every day, excluding Wednesdays and Saturdays, has sports periods for campers.
 They can choose from basketball, volleyball, aerobics, softball, tennis, kayaking, and sailing.
 In recent years, lacrosse, ultimate frisbee, soccer and field hockey have also been offered.
-Martial arts or self-defense are occasional activities.
+Martial arts or self-defense, such as Judo and Krav Maga are occasional activities.
 In addition, the camp has a beach volleyball area, and while gaga is not offered as an activity choice, it is played regularly.
+In 2023, the camp introduced new sports courts including a junior basketball court and adjustable hoops for our younger campers, a championship court with bleachers, tennis courts with pickleball lines, and a playscape.
+The camp also built a Ninja Warriror Course where campers can increase their agility and build teamwork skills as they traverse our fun, engaging and challenging custom-built Ninja Warrior Course.
 Sports programs are recreational and competitive in nature, and do not focus on kinesthetic skill development.
 The most popular two sports are basketball and softball, because of the inter-eidah (age division) games in these two sports.
-The 2020 Nivonim Girls have the most successful record in inter-eidah competitions at 13-1.

 The Camp Ramah shores of Upper Lake Buckatabon.
 The waterfront has a sand beach and three docks with a "blob," or floating trampoline: and a "bloob", a water obstacle course.

 Swimming

 Every age division has a perek (time period) devoted swim class once a day.
 At the beginning of the summer, campers are tested and placed into an American Red Cross swimming class based on their skill level.
 Campers in the Machon age division are offered a chance to enroll in a lifeguarding course that offers American Red Cross certification for those who successfully complete the course.
+In 2022, the camp introduced tubing for campers.
+Campers ride on water tubes that trail behind motorboats.